JumpingKeyCaps/RealTimeSpectrogramFFT/README.md

 Choose your FFT size based on the tradeoff between frequency precision and real-time responsiveness.

+> 🔁 The **time resolution** of the spectrogram depends on how fast you can push new FFT frames — which is determined by both `FFT size` *and* `sample rate`.

+Increasing the **sample rate** (e.g. going from `44100 Hz` to `48000 Hz` or more) can **improve visual smoothness** at high FFT sizes, since frames are processed faster in real time.
+That said, it also increases CPU load and the amount of data per second to handle.

+---

+### ⚖️ Finding the Right Balance

+The visual quality and responsiveness of the spectrogram depends on tuning **three key parameters**:

+- 🧮 **FFT size**: affects frequency precision (horizontal resolution in vertical flow spectrogram)
+- 🎛 **Sample rate**: affects how fast frames are processed
+- 🕓 **Spectrogram history**: controls how many past frames are shown (vertical span)

+There’s no one-size-fits-all:
+**Choose the right combo depending on your needs** (e.g. FSK decoding, audio art, live display).

+---

 ## 📊 FFT Size vs Frequency Resolution

 | FFT Size | Frequency Resolution (Hz/bin) | Time Window (ms) | Description                          |